Managed File Transfer

 Read, write, and map EDI X12 and XML files between databases.

-Learn how GoAnywhere Managed File Transfer (MFT) secures & automates data exchanges, and eliminates the need for manual methods like custom programs & scripts.
+Send files securely with GoAnywhere Managed File Transfer, an MFT tool that secures & automates data exchanges and eliminates the need for manual methods like custom programs & scripts.
 Start a trial today.

 Reverse and forward proxy solution for keeping sensitive files out of the DMZ.
 Start a free trial.